-Selma Fraiberg (1987) emotively referred to this phenomenon as “ghosts in the nursery” – the idea that without conscious effort to alter entrenched family patterns, family life can essentially become a ‘rehearsal’ for the next generation.
+Selma Fraiberg (1987) emotively referred to this phenomenon as “ghosts in the nursery”.
+Her hypothesis is that without conscious effort to alter entrenched family patterns, family life can essentially become a ‘rehearsal’ for the next generation, which then can repeat technically in perpetuity.
 More commonly, we refer to this phenomenon as the enactment of ‘family scripts’.
 John Byng-Hall (1985) proposed three ways in which these family scripts may manifest –

 - REPLICATIVE SCRIPTS:

 These scripts are a direct replication, or repeat, of the parenting that we received ourselves.
 They can include replication of positive scripts (e.g. family rituals, ways of nurturing children, ways of enforcing boundaries, certain sayings, etc.).
 They can also include replicating negative (unresolved) scripts, which may be consciously replicated (e.g. “smacking never did me any harm”) or unconsciously replicated (e.g. needing to hide one’s sad or angry feelings from a parent can make it harder for these children to later recognise or respond to these feelings in their own children).